nasa/openmct/docs/src/guide/index.md

 which should return a boolean value, and will be used by the platform to filter down capabilities to those which should be exposed by specific domain objects, based on their domain object models.

+## Containers Category

+Containers provide options for the `mct-container` directive.

+The definition for an extension in the `containers` category should include:

+* `key`: An identifier for the container.
+* `template`: An Angular template for the container, including an `ng-transclude` where contained content should go.
+* `attributes`: An array of attribute names.
+The values associated with these attributes will be exposed in the template's scope under the name provided by the `alias` property.
+* `alias`: The property name in scope under which attributes will be exposed.
+Optional; defaults to "container".

+Note that `templateUrl` is not supported for `containers`.

 ## Controls Category

 Controls provide options for the `mct-control` directive.